kenhkan/morrison/README.md

-Note that despite the following differences, the two major constraints of FBP, the flow constraint and the order-preserving constraint, [1] are enforced for this to work as an FBP implementation.
+Note that despite the following differences, the two major constraints of FBP, the flow constraint and the order-preserving constraint, [1] are enforced for this to work as a valid FBP implementation.

 Two of the three legs of FBP [2] also hold for Morrison: